sQUlearn/squlearn/docs/user_guide/operators.rst

 .. code-block:: python

-    from squlearn.expectation_operator import SummedPaulis,ExpectationOperatorDerivatives
+    from squlearn.observable import SummedPaulis,ObservableDerivatives
     op = SummedPaulis(num_qubits=3)
-    print(ExpectationOperatorDerivatives(op).get_operator_squared())
+    print(ObservableDerivatives(op).get_operator_squared())

 In principle, arbitrary derivatives can be computed by supplying a tuple, but often, the higher-order derivatives are zero.
-To achieve this, the function :meth:`ExpectationOperatorDerivatives.get_derivative` can be used with a tuple of parameters :meth:`ExpectationOperatorDerivatives.parameter_vector`.
+To achieve this, the function :meth:`ObservableDerivatives.get_derivative` can be used with a tuple of parameters :meth:`ObservableDerivatives.parameter_vector`.

 **Example: higher-order derivative of the cubed SummedPaulis operator**

 .. code-block:: python

-   from squlearn.expectation_operator import SummedPaulis,ExpectationOperatorDerivatives
+   from squlearn.observable import SummedPaulis,ObservableDerivatives

    # Build cubed SummedPaulis operator
    op = SummedPaulis(num_qubits=2)